Quibble (plot device): Examples

+Hindu mythology is replete with such stories.
+The Narasimha legend tells how Vishnu incarnated as a half-man, half-lion to defeat the tyrant Hiranyakashipu, who believed himself invincible after receiving a boon that he could not be killed by man or beast, inside or outside, by day or night, on earth or in the sky, or with any weapon.
+When his son Prahlada declared that Vishnu was everywhere, Hiranyakashipu struck a pillar, from which Narasimha emerged and killed him at twilight (neither day nor night), on a threshold (neither inside nor outside), placing him on his lap (neither earth nor sky), using his claws (not a weapon), thereby bypassing every clause of the boon.

-A pact with the Devil commonly contains clauses that allow the devil to quibble over what he grants, and equally commonly, the maker of the pact finds a quibble to escape the bargain.
+In Christian tales about witchcraft, a pact with the Devil often contains clauses that allow the devil to quibble over what he grants, and equally commonly, the maker of the pact finds a quibble to escape the bargain.

 In Norse mythology, Loki, having bet his head with Brokk and lost, forbids Brokk to take any part of his neck, saying he had not bet it; to avenge himself Brokk instead sews Loki's lips shut.